Pediatric Mental

 about READS — how it works, who it’s for, and how to get started.

-What is the Parent Empowerment Program?
+What is the READS program?

-What does PEP cover?
+What topics does READS cover?

-How is PEP delivered?
+How is READS delivered?

-What materials do PEP participants receive?
+What materials do participants receive?

 Still Have Questions?